 Figure 7: Concept 3 – Infrastructure investments as a ‘system of systems’ – Source: The Future of National Infrastructure: A System of Systems Approach (Hall et al, 2016; UNOPS, 2017).

 The concept of a system-of-systems recognises that infrastructure projects in the built environment are more than the sum of their parts, albeit that the strength of their synergy also has an inherent risk of resilience weakness through both complexities and boundary management issues if they are not fully understood and managed.
 The concept challenges the traditional understanding of infrastructure as stand-alone physical assets.
 The systems approach recognises a number of linear value chain connections that fit with concepts 1 and 2 described earlier.
-These are illustrated in , which highlights the way that investment of resources on specified infrastructure projects deliver assets that can be transformed through programme change initiatives to provide a service to society, which if successful, has strategic impacts that could be aligned to SDGs.
+These are illustrated in Figure , which highlights the way that investment of resources on specified infrastructure projects deliver assets that can be transformed through programme change initiatives to provide a service to society, which if successful, has strategic impacts that could be aligned to SDGs.
 Thus, infrastructure operates as a set of both interrelated and interdependent systems, which enable service systems within a certain context to function.
 The key definitions for the infrastructure systems are (UNOPS, 2017) as follows:

 Systems thinking: An approach that focuses on the identification of interrelationships between components (i.e. sub-systems) of a system.